 Coursera courses do include a certificate upon completion and they are recognized by some organisations which can be useful for people looking to improve their CV and job prospects.

 Pricing-wise Coursera is the more expensive option but you are paying for expert guidance from the world's top universities and certificates that matter.
 Coursera offers multiple ways to get financial aid for your courses, so you will have help to purchase the courses you need, if required.
+If you're interested in Coursera, I highly recommend you check out our Coursera review to find out whether Coursera is worth it for you.

 In conclusion, they are both valuable resources for learning new skills online, however if you are looking for a more professional education and you want the certificates to prove it, you will want to go with Coursera.
 If you just want to learn some new skills but don't want to spend too much money and you're not worried about being certified, Udemy is the one to go with.